breez3young/BEHAVIOR-1K-eval/docs/challenge/updates.md

 ---

-### 09/19/2025
+### 09/19/2025 {#09192025}

 **Challenge rule clarifications:**

-1. BDDL task definitions are allowed in the standard track.
+1. BDDL task definitions are allowed to be used in both tracks.
    These definitions are fixed and will remain the same during evaluation.
-2. You may collect additional data yourself (via teleoperation, RL, scripted policies, etc.) for the standard track.
+2. You may collect additional data yourself (via teleoperation, RL, scripted policies, etc.) for both tracks.
    However, you may **not** collect data on evaluation instances, as these are reserved for testing the generalization capability of your submitted policy.
 3. There are no restrictions on the type of policy used for either track.
    Methods such as IL, RL, or TAMP are all allowed.